-- (a) if he or she is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years; - of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the RC; or - (c) if he or she has been a director of the Company for an aggregate period of more than nine years (whether before or after listing).
+- (a) if he or she is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years; - (b) if he or she has an immediate family member who is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the RC; or - (c) if he or she has been a director of the Company for an aggregate period of more than nine years (whether before or after listing).
 Such director may continue to be considered independent until the conclusion of the next annual general meeting of the Company.